-In 1971, in direct response to the community, the Ursuline Teacher Training Institute opened its doors to the public and changed from being a college for those in religious service to serving the community as a whole.
+In 1971, in direct response to the community, the Ursuline Teacher Training Institute opened its doors to the public and changed from being a college for those in religious service to serving the whole community.
 At that time, the institute was regionally accredited by the Higher Learning Commission and renamed Chatfield College in honor of Sister Julia Chatfield.

 In 1999, the College received accreditation to offer the Associate of Arts degree at its location in metropolitan Cincinnati.
 Chatfield serves a diverse student body at both its campuses and has given many students a caring and nurturing environment within which to begin college.
+The College received accreditation to offer two Associate of Applied Science degrees in 2020 at its St. Martin and Cincinnati campuses.
+The College received approval to offer its Associate of Arts Liberal Arts degree as a distance/hybrid program in 2021.

-Today, Chatfield College continues the Ursuline tradition of education for all.
+Today, the College continues the Ursuline tradition of education for all.
 The College is a member of the Greater Cincinnati Collegiate Connection (GC3) and the Online Consortium of Independent Colleges and Universities (OCICU), and credits earned at Chatfield are easily transferable to other accredited institutions.
-Chatfield College is an independent, Roman Catholic college that welcomes all students regardless of race, color, religion, sex, national origin, age, sexual orientation, gender identification, disability, or genetics.
+Chatfield is an independent, Roman Catholic college that welcomes all students regardless of race, color, religion, sex, national origin, age, sexual orientation, gender identification, disability, or genetics.
 Chatfield is accredited by the Higher Learning Commission, 30 North LaSalle Street, Suite 2400, Chicago, Illinois 60602, and is governed by a Board of Trustees composed of Ursulines, business leaders, educators and other professionals from the greater Cincinnati area.